insin/nwb/docs/FAQ.md

 set DEBUG=nwb
 ```

-If you need to prevent server commands from clearing scrollback so you can read any unexpected error logging which is happening, set the `NWB_TEST` environment variable to `true`:
+If you need to prevent server commands from clearing scrollback so you can read any unexpected error logging which is happening, pass a `--no-clear` flag when running the development server:

 ```
-# *nix
+# When running nwb via npm scripts
-export NWB_TEST=true
+npm start -- --no-clear
-# Windows
+# When running nwb serve directly
-set NWB_TEST=true
+nwb serve --no-clear
 ```

 ### How do I enable CSS Modules?